|Sand Island, WI|

 “My only neighbors were the wives of fishermen,” remembered Oramill Luick.
 “But we stuck together.
 We organized a sewing circle and we sewed for the Red Cross and other things.
 We met twice a month at each other's houses, and got up nice little parties, besides.
 We made much of our birthdays, and baked birthday cakes, and made most of everything we had.”

-In 1921, an acetylene gas apparatus was installed in the lantern room, and Sand Island became the first lighthouse in the Apostle Islands to be automated.
+On April 23, 1921, an acetylene gas apparatus started emitting a white flash every ten seconds from the lantern room, and Sand Island became the first lighthouse in the Apostle Islands to be automated.
 Keepers at Raspberry Island subsequently kept an eye on the light.
 A forty-eight-foot, steel, skeletal tower was erected near Sand Island Lighthouse in 1933, and the light was transferred to it.

 Gertrude Wellisch, a Minnesota school teacher, leased the lighthouse from 1925 to 1942, and John B. Chapple, editor of the Ashland Daily Press, was a tenant after Wellisch moved out.
 By the time A.D.
 Hulings obtained a lease for the lighthouse in 1953, the interior of the structure was in poor condition.
 Hulings pit in new floors and installed plasterboards on the walls and ceilings.
 Sand Island Lighthouse fell under the control of the National Park Service after the Apostle Islands National Lakeshore was created in 1970, but Hulings kept his lease until 1975.